mukherjeesoumik/REACT/README.md

 Let me know when you're ready for the next topic:

-👉 20.
-Testing in React (Jest, React Testing Library) Just reply with "next".

-You said:
-move 22 no point

-ChatGPT said:
-Got it!
-Skipping to the 22nd topic:

-✅ 22.
+## ✅ 20.
 Optional: TypeScript and Next.js
 We'll break this down into two parts:

 🔷 Part 1: TypeScript in React